BroadbandForum/usp/specification/discovery/index.md

 **R-DIS.4** - If mDNS advertisement for a MTP is enabled on an Endpoint, the Endpoint MUST listen for messages using that MTP from other Endpoints requesting establishment of USP communication over that MTP.

-*/Barbara to update this/*

-**R-DIS.10** - If mDNS is enabled, an USP Endpoint MUST use mDNS to resolve a FQDN with domain “`.local.`”.
+**R-DIS.5** - If mDNS is enabled, an USP Endpoint MUST use mDNS to resolve a FQDN with domain “`.local.`”.

 ### DNS